AbieFund/abie-archive/README.md

 It is non-profit oriented.

 The idea is to allow people to fund one specific cause.
 Guidelines (types of project) are identified by the community.
 Project proposals are voted by the community.
-This vote triggers a transaction to the recipient.
+A vote triggers a transaction with the recipient.

-## Expected behaviour
+## Expected behavior

-* Donators send their money to this contract
+* Donors send money to the contract
 * When a proposal is voted (another contract), address and amount are sent to this contract (event)
-* It forms a list of projects to be funded (array)
+* A list of projects to be funded (array) is formed
-* If contract's balance is sufficient, the first project on the list is funded
+* If the contract's balance is sufficient, the first project on the list is funded

 ## Note

-This contract is really tight with the vote contract which is currently under developpement.
+The vote contract is currently under development.

 ## Community

-Feel free request a Slack invitataion (jb@abie.fund)
+Feel free to contact me and ask for a Slack invitation (jb@abie.fund)

 Website : [http//abie.fund](http//abie.fund)

 Slack : [https://abiefund.slack.com](https://abiefund.slack.com)

 Twitter : [https://twitter.com/AbieFund](https://twitter.com/AbieFund)

 ## Roadmap